mattvenn/piffin/reactiontester/README.md

 # Enhancements

+## Take 3 readings and get an average

 ## Depending on how your time, display different messages

 ## Store the best scores and show them at startup